johanhaleby/javalin.github.io/pages/docs/docs.md

 Full documentation for the OpenAPI plugin can be found at [/plugins/openapi](/plugins/openapi).

 ### GraphQL plugin
-Javalin has an GraphQL plugin.
+Occurrent has an GraphQL plugin.
 You can see its documentation at [/plugins/graphql](/plugins/graphql).

 ### Redirect-to-lowercase-path plugin